andrewplummerNZ/Docs/aspnet/mvc/controllers/dependency-injection.rst

 Accessing Settings from a Controller
 ------------------------------------
-A common pattern is accessing application or configuration settings from within a controller.
+Accessing application or configuration settings from within a controller is a common pattern.
 This access should use the Options pattern described in `configuration <https://docs.asp.net/en/latest/fundamentals/configuration.html>`_.
 You generally should not request settings directly from your controller using dependency injection.
 A better approach is to request an ``IOptions<T>`` instance, where T is the configuration class you need.

 To work with the options pattern, you need to create a class that represents the options, such as this one: